 This intercropping is a great way to use land that isn’t forested.
 Near to Gadaisu village there are areas of grassland and the community have decided to use Cool Earth funds to start planting vanilla and onion crops in this way.

 It’s a good time to do it.
 The government is supporting onion growing and a shortage of vanilla means it’s a potentially high value crop.
 The tree saplings have already been planted and the vanilla vines can be planted in the summer.

-So whilst onion and vanilla ice cream is unlikely to be hitting the shelves any time soon, we’re hoping this combination will mean higher incomes (and more veg) for families in our Orangerie Bay partnership.
+So whilst onion and vanilla ice cream is unlikely to be hitting the shelves any time soon, we’re hoping this combination will mean higher incomes (and more veg) for families in our Milne Bay partnership.